FlipperPA/wagtailmarkdownblock/README.md

 # Wagtail Markdown Block

-Markdown blocks for Wagtail Streamfields that display HTML output in realtime in the Wagtail CMS editor.
+Markdown blocks for Wagtail Streamfields.

-This Django app uses the [ShowdownJS](https://github.com/showdownjs/showdown) library both in Wagtail Admin and the website and requires jQuery.
+This Django app uses the [SimpleMDE](https://simplemde.com/) Markdown editor in the Wagtail Admin and the website.

 ## Example Usage